bbc/bug/docs/pages/installation/linux.md

 ## Install Docker-Compose

-On Linux platforms docker engine is packaged seperately to other docker tools.
+On Linux platforms docker engine is packaged separately to other docker tools.
 Docker Compose is used to spin up the main BUG app and additional services together in a single command.

 1. Run this command to download the current stable release of Docker Compose: